Walter Russell: Russell's cosmogony

 Russell claimed to have experienced a transformational and revelatory event in May 1921, which he later described in a chapter called "The Story of My Illumining" in the 1950 edition of his Home Study Course.
 "During that period...I could perceive all motion," and was newly "aware of all things."
-Russell used the terminology of Richard Maurice Bucke in Burke's 1901 book Cosmic Consciousness to explain "cosmic illumination."
+Russell used the terminology of Richard Maurice Bucke in Bucke's 1901 book Cosmic Consciousness to explain "cosmic illumination."

 Russell published The Universal One in 1926 and The Russell Genero-Radiative Concept in 1930.
 He defended his ideas in the pages of the New York Times in 1930–1931.
 In 1943, Russell wrote, "It will be remembered that no one who has ever had [the experience of illumination] has been able to explain it.
 I deem it my duty to the world to tell of it;" that became the subject of his book The Divine Iliad, published in two volumes in 1949.
 In 1947 he published The Secret of Light.

 Russell described his cosmogony in A New Concept of the Universe (1953), where he wrote that "the cardinal error of science" was "shutting the Creator out of his Creation."
 Russell never referred to an anthropomorphic god, but rather wrote that "God is the invisible, motionless, sexless, undivided, and unconditioned white Magnetic Light of Mind" which centers all things.
 "God is provable by laboratory methods," Russell wrote, "The locatable motionless Light which man calls magnetism is the Light which God IS."
 He wrote that Religion and Science must come together in a New Age.

 In 1926, Russell copyrighted a spiral shaped Periodic Chart of the Elements.

 With Lao Russell at Swannanoa in Virginia 1948–1963

 In 1948, at the age of 77, Russell divorced his first wife and married Daisy Stebbing, aged 44, an immigrant from England and former model and businesswoman, amid some controversy.
 She changed her name to Lao (after Lao-Tzu, the Chinese illuminate) and they embarked on a cross-country automobile trip from Reno looking for a place to establish a workplace and a museum for his work.
 They discovered Swannanoa, the palatial estate of a railroad magnate, long abandoned, on a mountaintop on the border of Augusta and Nelson Counties in Virginia, and leased the property for 50 years.
 There they established the museum and the Walter Russell Foundation.

-In 1957 the Commonwealth of Virginia granted a charter for the University of Science and philosophy, a correspondence school with a home study course.
+In 1957 the Commonwealth of Virginia granted a charter for the University of Science and Philosophy, a correspondence school with a home study course.
 (In 2014, the charter was grandfathered back to 1948.)
 The Russells collaborated on a number of books.
 The testing of atomic bombs in the atmosphere prompted them to publish Atomic Suicide? in 1957, in which they warned of grave consequences for the planet and humankind if radioactivity was exploited as a world fuel.

 Russell died in 1963.
 Lao died in 1988.